Summer's Most Popular Music Festivals main image

 Chattahoochee Hills, Georgia

 Widely billed as the world’s largest dance music festival, TomorrowWorld is the sister companion to Europe’s Tomorrowland.
-While the American version is still in its infancy (having just begun in 2013), TomorrowWorld is already drawing record attendances and having a substantial impact on the greater Atlanta economy.
+While the American version is relatively younger, having begun in 2013, TomorrowWorld is drawing record attendance and having a substantial impact on the greater Atlanta economy.

 Riot Fest